EmbroidePy/pyembroidery/README.md

 * It supports all the core commands where that format can use said command as well as FAST and SLOW for .u01.
 * SEQUINS work in all supported formats (.dst) that are known to support sequins.
 Further it supports SEQUIN to JUMP operations on the other formats.

 Though previously mandated support for Python 2.7, this support was dropped at the end of life for that version.
 It is highly recommended that you upgrade.
-A `python27` branch is availible but that branch was merely forked from when the version was supported.
+A `python27` branch is available but that branch was merely forked from when the version was supported.

 ## Philosophy